 The world’s biggest caldera, this Crater is situated in the Ngorongoro Conservation Area.
-The destination was set up as a multiple land use area in 1959 so wildlife and nomadic Maasai could coincide.
-This area hosts over a million wildebeest that go through during the yearly migration, just as other wildlife like gazelles, zebra, and lions.
+The destination was set up as multiple land-use areas in 1959 so wildlife and nomadic Maasai could coincide.
+This area hosts over a million wildebeests that go through during the yearly migration, just like other wildlife like gazelles, zebra, and lions.

 Amboseli National Park

-Notwithstanding being able to meet the Maasai people, Amboseli National Park offers a stupendous view on Mount Kilimanjaro, the highest free-standing mountain on the planet.
-“Amboseli” originates from a Maasai word signifying “salty dust”, among the animals you will spot in the park incorporates elephants, hippos, buffaloes and a lot of water birds like pelicans and Egyptian goose.
+Notwithstanding being able to meet the Maasai people, Amboseli National Park offers a stupendous view of Mount Kilimanjaro, the highest free-standing mountain on the planet.
+“Amboseli” originates from a Maasai word signifying “salty dust”, among the animals you will spot in the park incorporates elephants, hippos, buffaloes, and a lot of water birds like pelicans and Egyptian goose.

 Bwindi National Park